Learning distributed representations with efficient SoftMax normalization: Abstract

 \section{Abstract}

-The attention score matrix ${\rm SoftMax}(XY^T)$ encodes relational similarity patterns between objects and is extremely popular in machine learning.
-However, the complexity required to calculate it runs quadratically with the problem size, making it a computationally heavy solution.
-In this article, we propose a linear-time approximation of the attention score normalization constants for embedding vectors with bounded norms.
-We show on several pre-trained embeddings that the accuracy of our estimation formula surpasses competing kernel methods by even orders of magnitude.
-From this result, we design a linear-time and task-agnostic embedding algorithm based on the optimization of the attention scores.
-The proposed algorithm is highly interpretable and easily adapted to an arbitrary embedding problem.
-We consider a few use-cases and observe similar or higher performances and a lower computational time with respect to comparable embedding algorithms.
+Learning distributed representations, or embeddings, that encode the relational similarity patterns among objects is a relevant task in machine learning.
+A popular method to learn the embedding matrices $X, Y$ is optimizing a loss function of the term ${\rm SoftMax}(XY^T)$.
+The complexity required to calculate this term, however, runs quadratically with the problem size, making it a computationally heavy solution.
+In this article, we propose a linear-time heuristic approximation to compute the normalization constants of ${\rm SoftMax}(XY^T)$ for embedding vectors with bounded norms.
+We show on some pre-trained embedding datasets that the proposed estimation method achieves higher or comparable accuracy with competing methods.
+From this result, we design an efficient and task-agnostic algorithm that learns the embeddings by optimizing the cross entropy between the softmax and a set of probability distributions given as inputs.
+The proposed algorithm is interpretable and easily adapted to arbitrary embedding problems.
+We consider a few use cases and observe similar or higher performances and a lower computational time than similar ``2Vec'' algorithms.